 Certifications made by Sponsor of individuals filing as Associated Persons, Branch Office Managers, Forex Associated Persons or Principals

-BY FILING THIS FORM 8-R, THE SPONSOR AGREES THAT SUCH FILING CONSTITUTES THE SPONSOR’S certification that the Form 8-R is, to the best of the sponsor’s knowledge, information and belief, true, complete and accurate and that in light of the circumstances under which the sponsor has given them, the answers and statements in the Form 8-R are not misleading in any material respect; certification that the AP applicant, Forex AP applicant, Swap AP applicant or principal has authorized the sponsor to electronically file the Form 8-R on the AP applicant’s, Forex AP applicant’s or Swap AP applicant’s behalf or the principal’s behalf and that the sponsor has authorized the person who files the application to file the Form 8-R and to make the certifications, acknowledgements, authorizations, representations, requests and agreements contained in this Rule; acknowledgement that the sponsor is subject to the imposition of criminal penalties under Section 9(a) of the Act and 18 U.S.C. §1001 for any false statements or omissions it made in the Form 8-R; acknowledgement that while the individual is an AP sponsored by or a principal of the sponsor, the sponsor is responsible for maintaining the information in the Form 8-R in a complete, accurate and current manner by electronically filing updates to the information contained therein;
+BY FILING THIS FORM 8-R, THE SPONSOR AGREES THAT SUCH FILING CONSTITUTES THE SPONSOR’S certification that the Form 8-R is, to the best of the sponsor’s knowledge, information and belief, true, complete and accurate and that in light of the circumstances under which the sponsor has given them, the answers and statements in the Form 8-R are not misleading in any material respect; certification that the AP applicant, Forex AP applicant, Swap AP applicant or principal has authorized the sponsor to electronically file the Form 8-R on the AP applicant’s, Forex AP applicant’s or Swap AP applicant’s behalf or the principal’s behalf and that the sponsor has authorized the person who files the application to file the Form 8-R and to make the certifications, acknowledgements, authorizations, representations, requests and agreements contained in this Rule; acknowledgement that the sponsor is subject to the imposition of criminal penalties under Section 9(a) of the Act and 18 U.S.C. §1001 for any false statements or omissions it made in the Form 8-R; acknowledgement that while the individual is an AP sponsored by or a principal of the sponsor, the sponsor is responsible for maintaining the information in the Form 8-R in a complete, accurate and current manner by electronically filing updates to the information contained therein; certification that if the principal has not resided in the U.S. since reaching 18 years of age and the sponsor has notified NFA within 30 days after the filing of this application that it has not submitted a fingerprint card for the principal:

+the sponsor has performed a reasonable criminal history background check using a reputable commercial service;

+such criminal history background check did not reveal any matters that constitute a disqualification under Sections 8a(2) or 8a(3) of the Act other than those disclosed in response to the Disciplinary History - Criminal Disclosures section of this application; and

+that the sponsor shall maintain, in accordance with Commission Regulation 1.31 but subject to any privacy, secrecy and blocking laws as may be applicable and that have been disclosed by the sponsor to NFA, records documenting that sponsor performed such criminal history background check and the results thereof;